Google Conversion Tracking: Complete Guide to Conversion Tracking in Google Ads

 Enabling Search de-duplication means that a single conversion won't be counted twice, both as a view-through conversion and a click-through conversion if, for example, a customer first sees a Display Network ad then clicks on a text ad before making the conversion.
 When this is enabled, the conversion will only be counted as a click-through conversion.

 Setting Up the Conversion Optimizer

-By default, your ad rotation setting is set to optimize for clicks, meaning that AdWords will serve the ads it feels are most likely to result in a click-through.
+By default, your ad rotation setting is set to optimize for clicks, meaning that Google Ads will serve the ads it feels are most likely to result in a click-through.
 If you're tracking conversions, you can change this setting to optimize for conversions, meaning that the ads deemed most likely to result in conversions will be served in the auction more frequently.